zuozhenggh/learning-library/developer-library/weblogic-to-oci/scale-wls/scale-wls.md

 In this lab, you will:

-- Scale out the WebLogic domain provisioned on OCI using the Resource Manager
+- Scale out the WebLogic domain provisioned on Oracle Cloud Infrastructure (OCI) using the Resource Manager.
 - Scale the shape of a single node of the WebLogic deployment.

-### Prerequisites
+### Prerequisite

-For this lab you need:

-- To have deployed the WebLogic on OCI stack successfully
+For this lab you need to have deployed the WebLogic on OCI stack successfully.

-## **STEP 1:** Scaling the number of nodes
+## **STEP 1:** Scale the Number of Nodes

-***Important note***: If you changed a node shape manually, any change using the variables and re-applying to the stack will revert node shapes to their original shape defined at provisioning time.
+>**Note: If you changed a node shape manually, any change using the variables and re-applying to the stack will revert node shapes to their original shape defined at provisioning time.

 1. To scale the number of nodes, go to **Resources Manager -> Stacks** and select the stack that was used to provision the WebLogic domain